 Is There A The Awakening movie?

 Unfortunately, there haven’t been many adaptations of The Awakening.
 There however was one movie called Grand Isle that was made in 1991 that is a faithful adaptation of the book.
 It was directed by Mary Lambert and starred Kelly McGillis as Edna Pontellier.
-The move was made-for-cable so it was never released onto the big screen.
+The movie was made-for-cable so it was never released on the big screen.

 Grand Isle | Movie Trailer | 1991

 The Awakening is a story about a woman’s journey of self-discovery and the pursuit of her own desires and happiness without considering the consequences.
 Although it was written by Kate Chopin in 1899 it is still relevant today and it is definitely worth reading.
 Download a free copy of The Awakening PDF here.

 More Free Classic English PDF Books to Enjoy: